NativeScript/docs-v7/cookbook/formatted-string-ng.md

 # How to use the FormattedString class in text

 NativeScript has a special class called [FormattedString](http://docs.nativescript.org/api-reference/classes/_text_formatted_string_.formattedstring.html) to support various text transformations and decorations.
-The `FormattedString` class can be used with all text-related components like Label, TextView, TextField and even Button.
+The `FormattedString` class can be used with all text-related components including Label, TextView, TextField and even Button.
 Using `FormattedString` within an NativeScript-Angular app requires using a special syntax because of how Angular views get added to the native visual tree.
 Here’s what the correct syntax looks like:

 ```HTML
 <Label>